 - Now trim and square up your block.
 It should be the size of your final finished block, plus ¼” (6mm) all around for seam allowance.

-There must be some overlap of the triangles, the corners should not be right at the edge of your block.
+There must be some overlap of the triangles.
+The corners should not be right at the edge of your block.
 You need that overlap to enclose inside your seam when sewing the blocks together.
 The corners of your triangles must be sharp and not chopped off!

-Method 2: Squares on a Square
+Method 2: Squares in a Square Quilt Block

 With this method, you will be sewing squares onto the corners of your central square and then trimming afterward.